Skip to main content

 5 Common Pay Stub Errors to Watch For

-Underpaid for time worked.
-Check against your own records weekly.
+1. Wrong hours logged: You could be underpaid for time worked.
+Always check your stub against your own records weekly.

-Too much or too little withheld.
+2. Incorrect tax filing status: This leads to too much or too little being withheld.
 Update your W-4 if needed.

-Cumulative error compounding over multiple pay periods.
-Flag early.
+5. YTD totals don't add up: This is a cumulative error compounding over multiple pay periods.
+Flag it early.

 Your Pay Stub Review Checklist